hallba/Z3Tutorials/README.md

 	ctx.MkOr([|ctx.MkEq(A,zOne);ctx.MkEq(A,zTwo)|])

-This line states that A=1, or A=2 using the variables we have previously defined.
+This line states that A=1 using MkEq, or A=2 using the variables we have previously defined.
 We put this term, and another term referencing B into an array called constraints.

 These constraints define the problem, but we need to tell Z3 to use them.
 To do this we need a *Solver*, to which